How to Clean & Care for Antiques: Rusty Metal

 The other day I removed this small cigar box from the larger box and decided to tackle its contents.

 You can pick up wire brushes like these very cheaply at hardware stores or a Harbor Freight.
 Sometimes they come in packs of three.
 As you can tell, I’ve had my smaller one for a long time.
-The larger wire brush is for larger pieces.
-I’ll have some affiliate links at the bottom of this post, in case you want to order some online.
+The larger wire brush handles larger pieces well.

-Just look at the rust dust that the brushing leaves behind.
+Just look at the rust dust that the brushing left behind after I scrubbed this hanging basket.
 [Be careful not to inhale this stuff; I’m sure it’s not good for you.
 You might consider wearing a mask of some sort.]

-It looks quite a bit better already, doesn’t it?
-You can still see some bits of rust, but the next step will take care of that.
+After being scrubbed, the awl looks quite a bit better already, doesn’t it?
+But while you can still see some bits of rust, the next step will take care of that.